 Note that this does not enable more bandwidth - it just distributes them over frames differently.
 Generally, this should make sure each frame updates at least SOMETHING, and total dropouts that even lack player position updates get minimized.

-#4 Updated by merlijn over 1 year ago
+#4 Updated by merlijn almost 2 years ago

 - Status changed from New to In Progress